Zibahub/HR-Data/README.md

 ### Data Cleaning/ Preparation

 We gathered relevant HR data, including employee demographics, job details, age category, department, and attrition records.

 Handle missing values, outliers, and data inconsistencies to ensure data quality.
 We removed unneccessary columns, errors, duplicates and we added some summarizations like, Average Attrition, Sum, counts and percentage.

 We also convert data into suitable formats for analysis, such as aggregating data or creating new variables.

 ### Exploratory Data Analysis:

-We did some data, summarizations, percentage of Attrition in different Departmnet, Average, Attriton etc. We plotted some Visuals, Bar Charts, Pie Chart, Matrix, Pivot Tables, Q&A, Cards etc to plot graghs, create visuals and transform data.
+We did some data summarizations, percentage of Attrition in different Department, Average, Attriton etc. We plotted some Visuals, Bar Charts, Pie Chart, Matrix, Pivot Tables, Q&A, Cards etc to plot graghs, create visuals and transform data.

 ### Data Analysis: